i-abdullahirshad/gamepadscheck/src/content/articles/controller-drift-fix.md

 The controller is not dead.
 It is reporting a resting position that is no longer the true centre.

+Many players wait and wonder, [can stick drift fix itself](/can-stick-drift-fix-itself/)?
 Before you try any fix, find out what kind of drift you have, because the answer decides what will actually work.

 ### **First, check what your controller is doing**

-Rest the controller on a flat surface, take your hands off completely, and watch the stick values on a gamepad tester for a full minute.
+Rest the controller on a flat surface, take your hands off completely, and watch the stick values on a [gamepad tester](/) for a full minute.

 Two patterns matter far more than the number itself.